NJACKWinterOfCode/sociofolio/README.md

 # Sociofolio

-Sociofolio is a solution for sharing your multiple social networking sites handles with others, this lets you create a single page where all your links can be added and can be shared with others using a single url.
+Sociofolio is a solution for sharing your multiple social networking sites handles with others easily, this lets you create a single page where all your links can be added and can be shared with others using a single url.

-This projects is created using React and Hasura.
+This project is created using React and Hasura.

 Those who wish to contribute are welcome :smile: .